A holiday in the French city of Paris can’t be complete without a visit to Louvre Museum. After all, it is the World’s most famous art museum.

-The French artists dominate Louvre
+9. French artists dominate Louvre

-The Louvre galleries contain a total of 35,000 items on display out of which 7,500 are paintings.
+The Louvre galleries contain a total of 35,000 items on display, out of which 7,500 are paintings.

-Mona Lisa is Louvre’s most popular item
+10. Mona Lisa is Louvre’s most popular item

-It attracts the maximum number of tourists and is almost always crowded.
+Mona Lisa at Louvre attracts the maximum number of tourists and is almost always crowded.

-Everybody assumes it to be a big painting but it is just 21 x 30 inches (53 x 77cms) big.
+Everybody assumes it to be a big painting, but it is just 21 x 30 inches (53 x 77 cms) big.

-Louvre Museum is haunted
+11. Louvre Museum is haunted

 The Queen had him murdered because he knew too many secrets about the Royal family.

 Feeling cheated, the butcher rose from the dead and cursed the French royals who lived in the Louvre.

-Since he is dressed in red, he is also known as the ‘Red Man of the Tuileries.’
+Since he is always wearing red, he is also known as the ‘Red Man of the Tuileries.’

-Louvre’s glass pyramid had its share of controversy
+12. Louvre’s glass pyramid had its share of controversy

-Mona Lisa was once stolen from Louvre Museum
+13. Mona Lisa once got stolen

-Vincenzo Perugia, an Italian migrant working with the Museum as a security guard, stole Mona Lisa in 1911.
+Vincenzo Perugia, an Italian migrant, working with the museum as a security guard, stole Mona Lisa in 1911.

-He claimed he wanted to return the Italian painting back to Italy and that was the only reason.
+He claimed he wanted to return the Italian painting to Italy, and that was the only reason.